 Don’t flood the ice with water, let the water freeze in thin layers to get a strong high-quality ice.

 Ice quality can be affected by many parameters.
 If you want good quality ice, you should not expose it to large temperature differences.
 If you wish to increase or decrease the temperature, do it in stages where the ice gets time to get used to the new temperature.
-Also, try to include a dry-shaving morning routine in your schedule.
+Also, try to include a dry-shaving morning routine in your schedule for a clear sheet of ice in your arena.
 This will reduce water usage and keeps the ice layer at an appropriate thickness.

 When resurfacing the ice, bear in mind that you pass through certain areas more often than others.
 Lower or stop the water flow when passing through these areas.
 This will prevent the ice from being uneven.